-Repeat of Prior Year Finding: FS 2018-002, FS 2017-002, FS 2016-002, FS 2015-002, FS 2014-002,
+FS 2020-002 Internal Controls over Agency Fund Accounts Control Category: Revenues/Receivables/Receipts Expenditures/Liabilities/Disbursements Accounting Controls (Overall) Internal Control Impact: Significant Deficiency Compliance Impact: None Repeat of Prior Year Finding : FS 2019-002, FS 2018-002, FS 2017-002, FS 2016-002, FS 2015-002, FS 2014-002, FS-7301-13-02

-FS-7301-13-02

-Response: The school district has hired a new Finance/Business Director that will review the current accounting procedure and ensure that internal controls are in place.
+Response: The school district has hired a new Finance/Business Director that will review the current accounting procedures and ensure that internal controls are in place.
 In addition, the school district has received quotes in reference to purchasing a new software that will be implemented for school accounting that has features to eliminate issues with school level purchases.
-The Finance/Business Director will meet periodically to share ideas, discuss adjustments to procedures (if any), and provide additional training, if needed.
+The Business/Finance Director will meet periodically to share ideas, discuss adjustments to procedures (if any), and provide additional training, if needed.